ms-iot/lightning/README.md

 ###Update Application Package manifest

-Also, you need to update the Application Package manifest manually to reference the DMAP device interface.
+Also, you need to update the Application Package manifest manually to reference the Lightning device interface.

 ![Package Config](images/Update_Manifest.png)